kisslinux/kisslinux.github.io/pages/faq.md

 ## Why is the logo a woman?

 The word "kiss" has a feminine connotation (at least in the eyes of the creator) and the logo/avatars reflect this.

+## Why `busybox`?

+It's small, minimal and provides nearly everything needed.
+It also has a really nice feature which removes all overhead from running commands and spawning subshells.
+Everything is treated as a shell "builtin".